cityofcapetown/airflow_docker_datapipelines/k8s/README.md

 ## 2. DAG and Log Persistence
-When deploying Airflow as a service, the `dags` and `logs` directories need to be shared between the various components.
+When deploying Airflow as a service, the `dags` and `logs` directories need to be shared between the various component pods.
+It is also desirable that these directories are persistence, so that worst comes to worst, you can rebuild without too much loss of state.

+You **can optionally** do this:

 * Creating persistent volumes.
 You want to do this is if you want control of exactly where your `dags` and `logs` directories live.